Degrees Offered

 - Bachelor of Science

-Students in our majors – coaching and performance science, esports business and entertainment, health and well-being, physical education and kinesiology, sport, exercise, and performance psychology, sport leadership, sport management – explore physiological, biomechanical, sociological, psychological, historical, and philosophical foundations of movement.
+Students in our majors – esports business and entertainment, health and well-being, physical education and kinesiology, sport, exercise, and performance psychology, sport leadership, sport management, and strength and conditioning – explore physiological, biomechanical, sociological, psychological, historical, and philosophical foundations of movement.
+Students in our minors and certificate programs enhance their primary fields of study through complementary areas such as sport analytics and biomechanics, sport coaching, personal training and group fitness, health coaching, and more.

-Careers can include, but are not limited to, sport coaching, strength and conditioning, and athlete development; physical education, sport instruction, and adapted physical activity; mental performance enhancement for athletes, military personnel, and performing artists; sport and esports facilities operations, management, marketing, and event coordination; athletic administration at the high school, collegiate, and professional levels; health and wellness coaching and more.
+Careers can include, but are not limited to, sport coaching, strength and conditioning, and athlete development; physical education teaching, sport instruction, and adapted physical activity; mental performance enhancement for athletes, military personnel, performing artists, and other performers; sport and esports facilities operations, management, marketing, and event coordination; athletic administration at the high school, collegiate, and professional levels; health and wellness coaching and more.
 Many advance to graduate studies.

 Whether developing athletes, enhancing mental performance, advancing health and well-being, shaping the future of esports, or innovating in the management of sports, our graduates have opportunities to gain knowledge, skills, and experiences to make a meaningful impact across the diverse fields of human movement, performance, and wellness.